powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

     </properties>
 </project>
 ```
+This file is creating your project and setting the versions of the API we will use, as well as the properties and dependencies of the project.

 ## Configure the maven pom file
-First, in the `pom.xml`, add the following lines in the `<properties>` section to make it possible to run the future main class through maven:
+First, in the `pom.xml`, add the following lines in the `<properties>` section to make it possible to run the future main class through Maven:
 ```xml
 <exec.cleanupDaemonThreads>false</exec.cleanupDaemonThreads>
 <exec.mainClass>powsybl.tutorials.mergingview.MergingViewTutorial</exec.mainClass>
 ```
-When you'll have created the `MergingViewTutorial` class and its main function, you'll then be able to
+When you will have created the `MergingViewTutorial` class and its main function, you will then be able to
 execute your code through:
 ```
 $> mvn clean package exec:exec
 ```

-Also, configure the pom file so as to use a configuration file taken in the classpath, instead of the one
+You also need to configure the pom file in order to use a configuration file taken in the classpath, instead of the one
 that is global to your system:
 ```xml
 <build>